Hofuf: Overview

-The city proper has a population of 150,000 and is part of a larger populated oasis area of towns and villages of around 600,000.
-It is located inland, southwest of Abqaiq and the Dhahran–Dammam–Al-Khobar metropolitan area on the road south to Haradh.
+The city proper has a population of 150,000 and is part of a larger populated oasis area of towns and villages, with a total population of around 600,000.
+It is located inland from the Persian Gulf, southwest of Abqaiq and the Dhahran–Dammam–Al-Khobar metropolitan area on the road south to Haradh.
 It is the closest city to the famous Ghawar oil field, one of the world's largest conventional (land-based) fields.
-Hofuf is one of the major cultural centers in Saudi Arabia.
-A lot of well-known families live there.
-The faculties of agriculture, veterinary medicine and animal resources for King Faisal University are located in the city (the others being in Dammam).
-The Hofuf campus also has facilities where Saudi women can study medicine, dentistry and home economics.

 Legend places Hofuf as the burial place of Laila and Majnoon, the star-crossed pair of the most popular love story in the Arab and Muslim world.
-The Queen of Sheba is also fabled to have visited this city from her kingdom in Yemen.
-German explorer, Hermann Burchardt, photographed the city in 1904.
+The Queen of Sheba is also fabled to have visited this city from her kingdom in South Arabia.
+German explorer Hermann Burchardt photographed the city in 1904.

+History

+Hofuf was the headquarters of the Ottoman administration since 1871 when it was captured by the Ottoman Empire.
+It remained under Ottoman control until 1913, when it was captured by members of the Wahhabi movement, under Ibn Saud.
+In 1932, the Kingdom of Saudi Arabia was founded and Hofuf has been among the kingdom's cities since.